Vivian Green-Armytage: Early life

-Vivian Green-Armytage was born at Clifton, England, on 14 August 1882 to Alfred Green-Armytage, a solicitor, and Amy Julia (Bartley) Armytage.
+Vivian Green-Armytage was born at Clifton, England, on 14 August 1882 to Alfred Green-Armytage, a solicitor, and the novelist and historian Amy Julia Green-Armytage (nee Bartley).
 His elder brother was Paul Green-Armytage, who would play first-class cricket.
 He was educated at Clifton College and then at the University of Bristol and Bristol Royal Infirmary followed by post-graduate study in Paris.

 In 1901–1902, he was a member of Clifton Rugby Football Club.

 Indian Medical Service

 Green-Armytage was commissioned lieutenant in the Indian Medical Service (IMS) in 1907 and promoted to captain in 1910.
 Also in 1910 he won the Montefiore Surgical Medal at the Royal Army Medical College.
 He was the resident medical officer and surgeon at the Eden Hospital and the Presidency General Hospital in Calcutta from 1911 to 1922.

 He co-authored the fifth edition of Birch's Management and Medical Treatment of Children in India with Charles Robert Mortimer Green which was published by Thacker Spink & Co., in Calcutta in 1913.
 The book was originally published by Henry Goodeve as Hints for the General Management of Children in India in the absence of Professional Advice (1844).